-- The audit scope covered the consolidated Group which includes GPT Management Holdings Limited and its controlled entities. - Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
+The audit scope covered the consolidated Group which includes GPT Management Holdings Limited and its within the range of commonly acceptable revenue related thresholds.

+Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.